Documentation Guidelines for ADD/ADHD

 Supporting documentation from an appropriate licensed medical and/or educational professional is required in order to substantiate an individual’s request for an accommodation.
 This individual must have the necessary qualifications to accurately and properly diagnose the disability.
 The information required to support the accommodation request may vary depending on the nature of the disability.
 This information should be dated within the past 18 months, though there may be times when the College can accept older documentation based on an individual’s specific circumstances.

 The report should be printed on professional letterhead and may not be written by an immediate family member of the individual.
-The report should be faxed to the Disability Services office at 816-415-5031 or mailed to the Accessibility Services Office, Box 2001, Attn: Missy Henry, 500 College Hill, Liberty, MO 64068.
+The report should be faxed to the Counseling and Accessibility Services Office at 816-415-5050 or mailed to the Counseling and Accessibility Services Office, Box 1012, Attn: Dr. Hager, 500 College Hill, Liberty, MO 64068.

 - DSM-5 diagnosis